 In addition to the Care Package Outreach Program as a point of initial intervention, Free Our Girls seeks to connect women in “The Game” with our sister site, Getting Out The Game, which shares information around cultic theory as well as tangible steps for safety and exit.
 The website contains pieces of survivors’ stories to personalize the information and give examples of real life experiences that illustrate the thought reform and mind control used by pimp-traffickers.
 This website is accessible to commercially sexually exploited and trafficked women across North America, and they are able to access this information as they are able to.

-Finally, Free Our Girls has two trained co-facilitators of the psycho-educational intervention program, Ending the Game.
+Free Our Girls has two trained co-facilitators of the psycho-educational intervention program, Ending the Game (ETG).
 Designed by a leading expert in cultic intervention, and survivors of “The Game,” ETG is a coercion resiliency program that can be delivered one-on-one, or in support group 1- or 2-hour sessions over the course of 10 weeks.
 Ending the Game can help women in “The Game” recognize the patterns of abuse and psychological tactics their pimp-traffickers use to coerce them into a world of exploitation.
-For ETG intervention services for a client or at your facility, please contact us at firstname.lastname@example.org .

 As in all other areas, Free Our Girls seeks to stand in the direct service gap for survivors in most communities across the US.
 Free Our Girls’ direct services are focused on economic empowerment through entrepreneurship, and breaking the cycle of poverty as a means to eliminate numerous vulnerabilities and risk factors for re-trafficking and re-exploitation.